cliftondavies/Whetha/README.md

 # Whetha

-> A weather web app that displays the current weather for a given location.
+> A weather web app that displays the current weather for a given location, using the OpenWeatherMap API.

 ![screenshot](weather.png)